16th Oct 2025 5pm

 GENERAL PUBLIC; RESEARCH COMMUNITY

 From taster days to subject open evenings, find out more about what you'll study, where you'll study it and perhaps even meet who'll you'll be studying with.
-Whether you are a teacher or parent, we offer a range of events designed to assist you in helping others make life choices.
+If you'd like to see what your child's experience at Greenwich will be like, join them at one of our Open Days.
+Visitors can talk to staff and students and attend talks on student finance and how to apply.
 Learn something new or join the discussion at one of our many public lectures, seminars and events, covering everything from education to foreign policy and current affairs.

 Patrick Nüß